RaijuMounun/RaijuMounun/README.md

 <h1 align="center">Hi 👋, I'm Eren</h1>
 <h3 align="center">A passionate game developer from Turkey</h3>
 <a align="center">I am a Computer Programming student at Ege University.
-In this process, I have been dealing with game development and game design for about a year.
+In this process, I have been dealing with game development and game design for about two years.
 I dealt with languages and frameworks such as Html, Css, Flutter, Php with my school lessons and my own work.
 I am proficient in C# and Unity.<a>

-- 🔭 I’m currently working on [Come hunt me!](Link will be available soon.)
+- 🔭 I’m currently working on [Project Demon](Link will be available soon.)

-- 🌱 I’m currently learning **Shaders**
+- 🌱 I’m currently learning **Game Design**

-- 👯 I’m looking to collaborate on [Behemoth, please.](Link will be available soon.)
+- 👯 I’m looking to collaborate on [Project Demon](Link will be available soon.)

 - 📫 How to reach me **erenkeskinoglu@outlook.com**